 Timing is crucial when moving outdoor plants.
 Aim to move them during the cooler parts of the day, such as early morning or late afternoon.
 This reduces the risk of heat stress, especially if you’re moving in hot weather conditions.

-If possible, avoid moving during extreme weather, whether it’s too hot, cold, or during heavy rain.
+If possible, avoid moving during extreme weather, whether it's too hot, too cold, or during heavy rain.

 Transfer them to sturdy, lightweight containers for larger outdoor plants to make them easier to move.
 Plastic pots are a great option as they are more durable during transport than ceramic pots, which can easily break.

-Affordable moving containers designed specifically for plants can be found at most garden centers.
-These containers provide extra protection during the move.
+Affordable moving containers and boxes designed specifically for plants or delicate items can be found at most garden centers and moving supply stores.

 Wrap and Protect the Roots